Brunner-neutrino-lab/Lab_Environmental_Monitor/Assembly_Guide.md

 * Jumper wires

 # Software

-All the essentials can be found under the Main_Folder.
+Here is a breif description of each program
 * **The config.py** file can be modified by the user if ever they want to change something such as the time interval between scans or the I2C addresses for the sensors.
 * **The MAIN_PROGRAM.py** does the data collection and the data upload.
-* **The Sensors_Functions.py** is responsible for obtaining readings for all the sensors and for formatting the data that will be sent to the database.
+* **The Sensors_Functions.py** is responsible for obtaining readings for all the sensors and for formatting the data.
 A python function is created for each sensor, and when called, returns a reading from that particular sensor.

 ## Data File Format
 The data being acquired is stored with headers....